vdclab/vdclab-wiki/template_page.md

 title: Template page
 description: Template for markdown for a page
 published: true
-date: 2020-03-27T20:43:49.461Z
+date: 2020-04-06T16:13:49.730Z
-tags:
+tags: template, help
 ---

 # Name of the website

 > Short description of the website.
 You can copy paste the description in the website itself if you don't want to do ine yourself.
 &NewLine;
-Plus if you need a blank line in the description you just put `&NewLine;` (edit th page to see what is the extra blank thing) and you have a blank line.
+Plus if you need a blank line in the description you just put `&NewLine;` (edit the page to see what is the extra blank thing) and you have a blank line.
 It will no be pretty in the markdown but will be on the page
 {.is-info}

 ## Website(s) <- 's' if more than one